The-Marcy-Lab-School/2-2-2-assignment/README.md

 - Give it an id of `form-heading`
 - Give it a text content of `Create A New User`

 Ok, that's going to help our sighted users.
 In general giving your form a heading just helps clarify what it does.
 But what about our screen reader users?
-To officially make this a landmark we need an "ARIA" label attribute, either `aria-label` or `aria-labelledby` (note the lowercase "by"). `aria-label` lets us label a form *without* using a visible heading.
+To officially make the form a landmark we need to give it an "ARIA" label attribute, either `aria-label` or `aria-labelledby` (note the lowercase "by"). `aria-label` lets us label a form *without* using a visible heading.
 But since we have our `h2`, let's use that!
 We'll use `aria-labelledby` and give it the `id` of our `h2` tag.

 Congratulations, your form is now more accessible than like 70% of the forms on the internet! *Killing it!*